Quits22/GO-snake/README.txt

 );
 change the env file based on your database info

-go build -buildvcs=false in the server server then run the .exe then do the same in the client folder
+go build the server then run the server.exe then do the same in the client folder